Hypergeometric Functions over Finite Fields: Introduction

 In Section \ref{higher}, we apply our main technique, which is to obtain analogues of classical formulas satisfying the ($\ast$) condition using the dictionary between the two settings, to prove a quadratic formula over finite fields (Theorem \ref{thm:quad-2F1}).
 This is equivalent to a quadratic formula of Greene in \cite{Greene}.
-The proof appears technical on the surface, but is very straightforward.
-It demonstrates that under the ($\ast$) assumption our technique, together with the explicit analysis on the finite field level, has the capacity to produce finite field analogues that are satisfied by all values in $\F_q$.
-In comparison, the approaches of Evans and Greene to higher order transformation formulas (such as \cite{Evans-Greene3, Greene}) often involve clever changes of variables.
+The proof appears technical on the surface, but is parallel to the classical proof.
+In comparison, the approaches of Evans and Greene to higher order transformation formulas (such as \cite{Evans-Greene3, Greene}) often involve subtle and clever changes of variables.

 Using a similar approach, we prove analogues of the Bailey cubic $_3F_2$ formulas (see Theorems \ref{Thm:Bailey-FF} and \ref{Thm: Bailey FF2}) and consequently an analogue of a formula by Andrews and Stanton, see Theorem \ref{thm:A-S-FF}.